 12.00 - 13.00 CET - Lunch Break

 Access to outer space is no longer limited to a select number of States.
 Not only is space increasingly important to humankind, but there is also an increasing number of stakeholders and actors, with a vested interest to keeping space peaceful and secure.
-Regional perspectives, multi-stakeholder participation, and a gender inclusive approach are therefore more important than ever.
-This panel will analyse how these factors are all necessary to achieve the goals of PAROS.
+Regional perspectives, multi-stakeholder participation, and a gender-inclusive approach are therefore more important than ever.
+This panel analysed how these factors are all necessary to achieve the goals of PAROS.

 Anuradha Damale, Policy Fellow and Programme Manager, BASIC